gitacoco/dvia-2019/3.mapping-space/process/README.md

 ### 4/ [Final Presentation](https://github.com/gitacoco/dvia-2019/tree/master/3.mapping-space/final_project)
 #### A Brief Introduction
 When you visit this site at first you will see a storyting view and then you may enter a dashboard view to discover the map freely.
 In the first view, I extract the data of significant earthquakes above the magnitued of 7.0 from USGS to support the story of "the most 4 significant earthquakes in 21st century".
 And I designed a guidance button to indicate that you could just scroll down to see the next story card.
+Each card has a corresponding map view (latitude, longitude and zoom level), meaning that when you switch to a certain card, the map view will seamlessly and automatically transform to the exact earthquake occurrence location which you may look into.

 ### 5/ Future Work
 #### 5.1/ Add more POI on the Map